hove-io/transit_model/src/documentation/ntfs_fare_conversion_v2_to_V1.md

 This file must be created without any data.

-## Conversion of a flat fate on a specific network
+## Conversion of a flat fare on a specific network

 ### Description in V2 model
 An flat fare on a specific network is described in the V2 fare sytem as: